Alvadda/mui-test-project/README.md

-# Short project with boilerplate code for a frash react app
+# Short project to test MUI with React

-This frash project includes

-- Basic Webpack
-- Baisc Babel
-- React
-- Typrescript
-- Jest
-- Cypress
-- Sass rdy
-- Prettier
-- ESLint